Skip to content

 What is public charging?

 Most electric car drivers need to charge on the public network from time to time, even if they have home charging.
-There are nearly 60,000 chargepoints across the UK.* You can find these in service stations, car parks, supermarkets, and even at the side of the road.
+There are over 80,000 chargepoints across the UK.* You can find these in service stations, car parks, supermarkets, and even at the side of the road.

 *Source: Zapmap(opens in a new window)